Sahil-2/Smart-Brain-Web-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-#Smart Brain is a web application that uses the Clarifai API to detect all human faces present in any digital image.
+◦ Smart Brain is a web application that uses the Clarifai API to detect all human faces present in any digital image.
+◦ Implemented technologies like HTML, CSS, JavaScript, React for the fully responsive front-end of the web app ◦ Familiarized with and understood the working of NPM Scripts, HTTP, JSON, Ajax, Bcrypt, Knex, APIs etc.
+◦ Designed the API using Node.js and PosrtgreSQL to handle user registration and deployed the app on Heroku.com

 ![Smart Brain Capture](https://imgur.com/3SGGC2I.jpg)